cevoaustralia/google-aws-federator/README.md

 Tools to manage configuration and maintenance of federating identity between Google Apps (as the identity provider) and AWS.

+## Installation

+1. Clone this repo
+1. In the top-level directory, run `pip install --upgrade .` (if you want to install to just a user-specific directory, user `pip install --upgrade --user .`)
+1. That's it!

 ## Setup

 ### Prerequisites